lvendrame/rs-mock-server/README.md

 -   Upload endpoints handle multipart/form-data file uploads and preserve original filenames.
 -   Download endpoints serve files with proper Content-Type detection and Content-Disposition headers.
 -   Temporary upload folders (`{temp}`) automatically clean up all files when the server stops.
+-   JGD files (`.jgd`) generate dynamic JSON responses using the JGD-rs library for realistic test data.
 -   You can interact with all endpoints using any HTTP client, and data will persist until the server is restarted.

 ---